DecodeMyFeed.

 Exporting with Google Takeout, step by step

-- Export only your history.
+2. Export only your history.
 Click "All YouTube data included", press "Deselect all" in the dialog, and tick only "history".
-Otherwise the export bundles your uploads and can take much longer.
+Do not skip this.
+It is the single step that decides whether your export takes two minutes or two days: leave everything selected and Google bundles every video you have ever uploaded, in full.

-- Wait for Google's email.
+5. Wait for Google's email.
 A history-only export is usually ready in a few minutes, but Google says it can take hours or days.
 You'll get an email with a download link when it's done.
+Decode My Feed's upload page can save you a calendar reminder to check for it — it's built in your browser and contains nothing but a date and a link.

 What’s inside watch-history.json